-We've said it before, and we'll say it again, Redditors have an insatiable, on-point, and somewhat aggressive approach to beauty products and unabashed honesty when it comes to reviews.
-(No really, product-obsessive Redditors don't hold back!)
-So when we stumbled upon this post from Health featuring the Reddit's epic black hole of skincare-product talk (otherwise known as Skincare Addiction), we canceled our plans, shut off our phones, and dug in.
+We've said it before, and we'll say it again: Redditors have an insatiable, on-point, and somewhat aggressive approach to beauty products and unabashed honesty when it comes to reviews.
+So when we stumbled upon this post from Health featuring Reddit's epic black hole of skincare-product talk (otherwise known as Skincare Addiction), we canceled our plans, shut off our phones, and dug in.

-My 70-year-old mom has sworn by this stuff for a while now (she knows a thing or two about maintaining a superhuman youthful glow), and according to nitpicky Redditors, they concur in love.
+My 70-year-old mom has sworn by this stuff for a while now (she knows a thing or two about maintaining a superhuman youthful glow), and nitpicky Redditors concur.

 "In my previous life, I could afford many treatments and products, including Skinceuticals CE Fueleric.
-For the past 4 years, I only used sunscreen due to my budget.
-I recently turned 60, and the Californian sun has taken a toll.
+For the past four years, I only used sunscreen due to my budget.
+I recently turned 60, and the California sun has taken a toll.
 I found Timeless CE Ferulic two months ago, and after one month my skin is glowing!
 So happy." — u/seaglassaddict

 "I am 27, so I'm not sure that I really need an anti-aging product like this yet, but I think it's going to be something I'll appreciate using in the long run.
 It has sodium hyaluronate (hyaluronic acid) in it, which is probably why the fine lines on my face seemed less noticeable after use, but that is really the only benefit I've seen so far.
 I didn't experience any breakouts or other sensitivities with this product, and I have fairly sensitive skin.
 I plan on using this product indefinitely." — u/dollarwhiskey

-At Byrdie HQ, we kind of have a fetish for the versatility the magical wonder of Vaseline has graced us with over the years.
-And apparently, Redditors share a similar appreciation.
+At Byrdie HQ, we kind of have a fetish for the the versatility of Vaseline, and apparently Redditors share a similar appreciation.

 “I’ve been applying Vaseline to my eyelids and surrounding area since I was 18 (I had been using an eye cream that completely f*cked my skin, which Vaseline cured).
 I am now 27, and have zero wrinkles around my eyes.
 I’ve now been using it all over my face for about four years now and will never go back.
 Vaseline for life!!!” — u/lopur